AnureetKaurTiwana/SQLite/README.md

 # SQLite
-on mydb database multiple sql quarries are applied here.
 #Select,Inset, update, inner join, self join, left join, order by, group by( having)
 #Delete table table name *DELETE statement allows you to delete one row, multiple rows, and all rows in a table.
 #Drop table table name *DROP TABLE statement deletes the table from the database and the file on disk completely